Plant Sterols for Skin: Biomimetic Repair for Sagging Skin & Dehydration

 Because estrogen decline leads to a rapid 30% drop in collagen, phytosterols are an essential lipid-replenisher during menopause.
 For optimal results, combine dietary Culinary Argan Oil with topical application to ensure your skin receives a consistent supply of beta-sitosterol from the inside out.

-A 12-week clinical study confirms that phytosterols maintain the skin’s moisture barrier and significantly increase epidermal water content to combat menopause-related collagen loss [6].
+A 12-week clinical study confirmed that consistently replenishing these phytosterols regulates cholesterol absorption and significantly increases epidermal water content [6].

 Phytosterols offer a gentle, anti-pruritic alternative to topical steroid creams, providing effective relief for itchy skin and eczema without the risk of long-term skin thinning.